 If you don't have symptoms, you might not need treatment.
 However, if the disease is active — indicated by an elevated alkaline phosphatase level — and is affecting high-risk sites in your body, such as your skull or spine, your doctor might recommend treatment to prevent complications, even if you don't have symptoms.

 Osteoporosis drugs (bisphosphonates) are the most common treatment for Paget's disease of bone.
 Some bisphosphonates are taken by mouth, while others are given by injection.
-Oral bisphosphonates are generally well-tolerated, but may irritate your gastrointestinal tract.
+Oral bisphosphonates are generally well-tolerated, but they may irritate your gastrointestinal tract.
 Examples include:

 - Alendronate (Fosamax)